Family Relationship Mediation

 Couple separation mediation generally requires some discussion around properties and finances, as well as some legal knowledge.
 And, as we are not lawyers, we try to stay away from this side of things!

-Family relationship mediation, on the other hand, focuses on the interpersonal relationship and aims to help family members reconcile their differences.
+Intra-family mediation, on the other hand, focuses on the interpersonal relationship and aims to help family members reconcile their differences.

 Does family relationships mediation work?